ww44ss/ww44ss.github.io/_posts/blog/2016-10-10-Second Presidential Debate.md

 #### computing dictionaries and sentiment

-To read files I just search the directory
+To read files I just search the directory for appropriate files and then filter the list.

 {% highlight r %}
 directory <- "/Users/Me/Documents/oct_2016_pres_debate/"